albertshay888/Deals-SMS-App/README.md

 # Working steps in progress
 1) SMS Twilio functionality when deals change
 2) Add other high-demand brands and labels
-3) Transform into a scablable and marketable application utlizing MERN stack
+3) Transform into a scablable and marketable marketable product utlizing MERN stack